 A Brazilian investor visa doesn’t directly lead to citizenship.
 To gain citizenship, a long-term or permanent resident must:

-- Maintain at least four years of uninterrupted residence while holding a CRNM, with no more than 12 months outside Brazil in the four years
+- Maintain at least four years of uninterrupted residence while holding a CRNM, with more than 14 days outside Brazil every two years during the four-year residency

-If you hold an investor visa and meet the above eligibility criteria, you may apply for citizenship in Brazil.
+If you hold an investor visa and permanent resident status, and meet the above eligibility criteria, you may apply for citizenship in Brazil.
+The time period can be reduced from four years to three years by investing at least BRL 1 million in real estate.

 Is Brazil easy to get citizenship?